Berk000x/signed-mouse-driver/README.md

 ---
 This is a signed mouse driver used in popular paid Valorant aimbots.
 We reversed it and bypassed all of its authentication.

 It was originally posted a few months ago, but the authentication was hardcoded (Windows build number, computer name, etc.).
 Through reversing, we figured out and automated the entire authentication, no more hardcoded values.
+Aside from that, the code has also been completely rebuilt.

 How to Use It
 ---